jevy/README/README.md

 * You are welcome to ask me whatever you want.
 I'll let you know if it's not something I'm comfortable talking about and why.
 * In general, I default towards transparency, but sometimes there are things that I'm not able to share.
 * Integrity is important to me both personally and professionally.
 While there may be things I'm mistaken about or can't share I will do my utmost to present to you truth as I know it.

-## Gossip

-> Gossip can essentially be defined as information passed from one individual (originator) to another (gossiper) about an absent third individual (victim)"`[^1]

-I think it's fair to explain **why this bothers me so much**: In one of my companies, I had found out that two of my co-founders took exception to something I had said something all the while telling me everything was fine.
-They had MULTIPLE meetings about it between themselves and with OTHER individuals (members of our board).
-After 3 months, I heard from one of the OTHER people they took issue with my position.
-I met with the two individuals separately to understand their actual perspective and explained my perspective which resolved everything in person.
-I felt our relationship was so undermined, I threatened to leave if it happened again.
-It did, and it was part of my leaving. **I never want this to happen to people I work with.**

-Some of the hardest parts of life are related to issues an individual has with another individual.
-It certainly is for me and it probably is for you.
-What is typically not helpful is going around to other gossipers in your social circle/organization to share your grievances to drum up support for your cause and (un)intentionally turn people away from the victim.
-This is unfair to the victim and is never fair[^2].

-Instead, take that energy and figure out how to have a conversation with that individual to resolve it healthily.
-It's easier said than done for sure.
-If I find out that there is gossip within my sphere of responsibility:

-1. I will approach the originator, try to understand why they haven't contacted the gossiper and help them come up with an action plan for them to talk about it.
-2. If it still hasn't been resolved a more direct approach will have to be undertaken.

 [^1]: https://www.researchgate.net/publication/281452089_Gossip_in_Organizations